shekinahmanyi/Javascript-tutorial/README.md

 For more information you can visit freecodecamp.org

 # Learning
-This project consist mostly of Javascript practice tutorials and javascript projects
+This tutorial consist mostly of Javascript practice tutorials from freecodecamp videos.
+This tutorial consist of some cool projects with javascript.